 While the risk isn't zero, very few people are at any risk of infection by receiving the sacrament from the chalice.† Episcopalians often say they "follow the science."
 Here, this means accepting that the chalice is both sanitary and safe for the vast majority of people.

 Above and beyond the question of science is the matter of what sacraments mean and what they provide for the faithful.
-We should be much more concerned about the value and efficacy of the sacraments as spiritual medicine (and our own preparation for them0 than a preoccupation with their fitness for us.
+We should be much more concerned about the value and efficacy of the sacraments as spiritual medicine and our fitness to share in them than a preoccupation with their fitness for us.

-Consumerism has so invaded our era that we often ignore the solemn words found in the Exhortation (based, in turn, on St. Paul's teaching in 1 Corinthians) for "all persons to prepare themselves carefully before eating of that Bread and drinking of that Cup" and "Judge yourselves, therefore, lest you be judged by the Lord."
-The exaggerated concerns around the common cup only deepen a serious error in contemporary church discourse: conforming the sacraments to us, rather than conforming our lives to sharing in them.
+Consumerism has so invaded our minds that we often ignore the solemn words found in the Exhortation (based, in turn, on St. Paul's teaching in 1 Corinthians) for "all persons to prepare themselves carefully before eating of that Bread and drinking of that Cup" and "Judge yourselves, therefore, lest you be judged by the Lord."
+The exaggerated concerns around the common cup only deepen a serious error in contemporary church discourse: conforming the sacraments to us, rather than conforming our lives to sharing in them and what they exhibit.
 As Jesus asks of James and John, so he does of us: "

 This brings up the point that the Holy Eucharist, like the entire Christian life, is not primarily about "being safe."
 Putting the priority on complete safety has never been a mark of authentic Christianity.